grunwaldlab/poppr/cran-comments.md

-# Poppr version 2.9.5
+# Poppr version 2.9.8

-This removes the xcolor.sty option usenames
+This fixes a small bug that a user found.